 Since 1904, Brighton has served as the permanent seat of Adams County.
 Brighton Colorado is a city founded on a rich history of diversity, agriculture, pioneers, railroads, and commerce.

-Today, Brighton is a teaming mosaic of old and new and recognized as one of the fastest growing cities in the US.
-It is also on the leading edge with the energy industry and automation.
-Additionally, Brighton’s close proximity to Denver, combined with a location central to a major transportation triangle for highways, railways, and air—Denver International Airport (DIA) is the fifth busiest airport in the country—give Brighton a leg up on transportation, and positions Brighton as the perfect trifecta relocation destination for businesses and individuals or families.
+Today, Brighton is a teaming mosaic of old and new.
+Additionally, Brighton’s close proximity to Denver, combined with a location central to a major transportation triangle for highways, railways, and air—Denver International Airport (DEN) is the fifth busiest airport in the country.
+This helps position Brighton as the perfect relocation destination for businesses and individuals or families.